OpenBB-finance/OpenBB/website/content/sdk/reference/portfolio/rsort.md

 ---
 title: rsort
-description: This documentation page provides details about the rsort functions in the OpenBB portfolio application.
+description: "This documentation page provides details about the rsort functions in" the OpenBB portfolio application.
 The rsort function calculates the rolling sortino ratio for a portfolio and rsort_chart function displays this data graphically.
 keywords: